 The Composite 9th House

 The Composite 9th house is similar to the natal 9th as it represents the “higher mind” beyond the day-to-day, your broader more philosophical mind.
 Neptune rules psychic abilities, confusion, escapism and spirituality.
 Neptune in the 9th according to Hand shows an interest in the mystical and psychic matters.
 We share the same views; both believe in fate, one time I was burning sage and doing a moon ritual only for him to come home with sage and a crystal in his pocket.
 How random, but definitely like-minded.
-Neptune in the 9th is also an indication that as a unit you do not view the world as it is.
-There is a certain seeing through rose-colored glasses.
+Neptune in the 9th is also an indication that as a unit you do not view the world as it is; it suggests seeing through rose-colored glasses.

 The Composite 10th house represents the couple’s life direction.
 It is the highest point in the chart and often indicates your direction, your goals, it rules status and reputation.